Cell painting: Methodology

-In the cell painting assay, cells are stained with six fluorescent dyes that mark different cellular compartments, including nuclei, cytoplasm, endoplasmic reticulum, Golgi apparatus, mitochondria, and actin.
-High-resolution images are then captured using automated fluorescence microscopy, and image analysis algorithms are applied to extract thousands of morphological features.
+In the cell painting assay, cells are stained with six fluorescent dyes imaged in five channels to reveal eight different cellular compartments: nuclei, cytoplasm, endoplasmic reticulum, Golgi apparatus, mitochondria, actin filaments, nucleoli and plasma membrane.
+High-resolution images are then captured using automated fluorescence microscopy, and automated image analysis software (typically CellProfiler) identifies individual cells and extracts approximately 1,500 morphological features, including measures of size, shape, texture, intensity, and spatial relationships between structures.
 These features form the basis of the morphological profile for each perturbation.

 Applications

 Given its ability to capture a wide array of cellular responses, the cell painting assay has become a powerful tool in the field of drug discovery.
 By comparing the morphological profiles of cells treated with different compounds, researchers can identify potential drug candidates, toxicity or understand the mechanism of action of existing drugs.
 In combination with genetic perturbations, the assay can be used to determine the function of genes or to understand the underlying mechanisms of genetic diseases.
 By observing how cells from disease models differ in their morphological profiles from healthy cells, researchers can gain insights into disease mechanisms and potential therapeutic interventions.